ethagnawl/color-picker/README.md

 # ABOUT

-This is a contrived game (kudos to @timklimowicz for original idea) which was developed in order to provide a real-time source of data for my [Rails 5 Action Cable demo](https://github.com/ethagnawl/rails-5-action-cable-elm-docker-demo).
+This is a contrived game (kudos to @timklimowicz for the idea) which was developed in order to provide a real-time source of data for my [Rails 5 Action Cable demo](https://github.com/ethagnawl/rails-5-action-cable-elm-docker-demo).
 The